 Ellen, "Get no argument from me, usual?"

 Pleasantly swizzled, first on vodka, followed by Chianti.
 Enjoy margherita pizza with anchovies while they watch Chloe Moretz play a cool vampire in Let Me In.

 Ellen, "That was fun, I never paid much attention to her movies.
 The rest of 'em any good?"

 Katja, "No idea, we will find more for another time."

 Tired, slightly sloshed, the twins go to their room, Ellen to hers.
-The submission game, which never got very domineering, has shrunk.
-They're just too busy to think up ways to boss around or humiliate.
 Our twins don't love, but Ellen has earned their respect.
 She takes care of the house, feeds them, washes their clothes, things are always neat and orderly.
 Amazing ballerina legs, and she can kill.
 The perfect companion.

-Penny calls, "Got a good one, hundred grand.
+Penny calls Saturday morning, "Got a good one, hundred grand.
 Have to go to New York though."

 "What ees target?"

 "Investment banker, you know, Wall Street.
 Client didn't say why they wanted him dead, not a rush job, just dead in the next couple of weeks.
 I have no idea and don't want one.
 You get a chance, you can ask the target, maybe he knows."